Sasha192/devops-stuff/openvpn-setup/openvpn-server-setup/README.md

 # OpenVPN server setup
 ###Not completed

+actually, we can make two ways:
+1. existing one
+2. already make changes to the base.conf and server.conf, since we need to make changes only there

 1. need to make it idempotent and fail resilient ? or
 2. just remove the folder and start again ?